kumar-amar98/-Business_Insights_360/README.md

 Live Report Link

 Tech stacks
-SQL
+1.SQL
-PowerBi Desktop
+2.PowerBi Desktop
-Excel
+3.Excel
-DAX language
+4.DAX language
-DAX studio (for optimizing the report)
+5.DAX studio (for optimizing the report)
-Project charter file
+5.Project charter file
-PowerBI techniques Learnt
+6.PowerBI techniques Learnt
-What are all the questions should be asked before staring the project Creating calculated columns creating measure using DAX language
+7.What are all the questions should be asked before staring the project 8.Creating calculated columns
+9.creating measure using DAX language
-Data modeling
+10Data modeling
-Using Bookmarks to switch between two visuals
-Page navigation with buttons
+11.Using Bookmarks to switch between two visuals 12.Page navigation with buttons
-Using divide function to prevent zero division errors creating date table using m language
+13.Using divide function to prevent zero division errors 14.creating date table using m language
-Dynamic titles based on the applied filters
+15.Dynamic titles based on the applied filters 16.Using KPI indicators
-Using KPI indicators
-Conditional formatting the values in visuals using icons or background color Data validation techniques
+17.Conditional formatting the values in visuals using icons or background color 18.Data validation techniques
-PowerBi services
+19.PowerBi services
-Publishing reports to PowerBi services
+20.Publishing reports to PowerBi services
-Setting up personal gateway to set up the auto refresh of data PowerBi App creation
+21.Setting up personal gateway to set up the auto refresh of data 22.PowerBi App creation
-Collaboration, workspace, access permissions in PowerBi services And more 😅
+23.Collaboration, workspace, access permissions in PowerBi services And more 😅
 GitHub
 Uploading Large size files using GitHub LFS